San Bernardino County-West Valley Detention Center (WVDC)

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The San Bernardino County - West Valley Detention Center (WVDC) is a medium to low-security detention center located at 9500 Etiwanda Ave Rancho Cucamonga, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
-Most of the adolescents are here for less than two years.
+The West Valley Detention Center is a detention center located at 9500 Etiwanda Ave Rancho Cucamonga, CA which is operated locally by the San Bernardino County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+Most of the sentenced inmates are here for less than two years.
+San Bernardino County accepts inmates from surrounding towns, Rancho Cucamonga Police Department, and the US Marshal's Service.

-The WVDC receives arrestees from many different agencies.
-Pre-trial inmates make up the majority of the population at the WVDC.
-Court assignments are accomplished by remote video for various locations including San Bernardino, Fontana, Rancho Cucamonga, Chino, Victorville, and Barstow courts.
-Inmates who are required to appear in court are transported by our Transportation Division, which safely moves approximately 122,000 inmates, traveling more than 1,000,000 miles annually.
+WVDC processes arrestees from numerous agencies, with the majority of its inmate population consisting of pre-trial detainees.
+To facilitate court proceedings, the facility utilizes remote video court assignments for various locations, including San Bernardino, Fontana, Rancho Cucamonga, Chino, Victorville, and Barstow courts.
+Inmates required to appear in person are transported by the Transportation Division, which safely moves approximately 122,000 inmates annually, covering more than 1,000,000 miles in the process.

-We are very proud of the medical and mental health services we provide.
-Medical care is provided to the inmate from the time of booking through release.
-All inmates are medically screened upon arrival and evaluated for medical and mental health conditions which could require continued care and treatment.
-Health professionals are on duty 24/7 and provide a full range of services including daily physician sick call, medication administration, treatments, dialysis, radiology services, dental care and psychiatric care.
-The facility houses the inmates with the greatest medical needs and includes two special medical/mental health housing areas staffed around the clock with medical/mental health professionals.
+The facility is particularly proud of its medical and mental health services, which are provided from the moment of booking through release.
+All inmates undergo a medical screening upon arrival and are assessed for any medical or mental health conditions that may require ongoing care.
+The center’s health professionals are on duty around the clock, offering a comprehensive range of services, including daily physician sick calls, medication administration, treatments, dialysis, radiology services, dental care, and psychiatric care.
+WVDC houses inmates with significant medical needs, and two specialized medical/mental health housing areas are staffed 24/7 by medical and mental health professionals.

 Inmate Locator